myersm0/Meda.jl/README.md

 ## Installation
 This package works best by building it into an relocatable binary.

+You may first have to do `pip install sentence_transformers` to install the required Python library.
+You may also need to install and build the Julia package `PythonCall` in such a way that it has access to the virtual environment (if any) in which `sentence_transformers` is accessible.

-First, clone the repo or install it as a package in Julia:
+Then clone the repo or install it as a package in Julia:
 ```
 using Pkg
 Pkg.install(url = "https://github.com/myersm0/Meda.jl")